I’m Moving Out Of My Rental Unit. Can You Give Me A Short Checklist of Steps I Can Take To Avoid Problems With My Landlord?

 - Give the Landlord Advance Notice of at Least One Full Rental Period.

-- For more information about giving proper advance notification in a month-to-month rental, click here [insert link to our article]
+- For more information about giving proper advance notification in a month-to-month rental, read this article.

 - Clean the Unit, Including Floors, Carpets, Kitchen, Bathroom, Etc.

-- Yes, that includes the nasty toilet, bathtub, the inside of the refrigerator, and the stove.
+- Yes, that includes the toilet, bathtub, the inside of the refrigerator, and the stove.

 - Remove All Trash, Food, and Other Items.

-- Don’t leave empty boxes, newspapers or other packing material, or plastic bags of junk you don’t need.
+- Don’t leave empty boxes, packing material, or plastic bags of junk you don’t need.
 Take them out to the trash can.

-- Try to Have the Landlord to Do a Walk-through Inspection of the Unit with You.
+- Ask the Landlord to Do a Walk-through Inspection of the Unit with You.

 - If landlord says everything is okay, get a short receipt dated and signed by landlord saying “unit in good condition.”